 Stay Cool with a Fan

 Even though most camping sites in the woods tend to get pretty chilly at night, even in the middle of the summer, it’s never a bad idea to bring a fan on hand.
 It might get really warm—especially sleeping in a vehicle.

 This Amacool Portable Camping Fan is battery-powered and should last for at least 40 hours.
 It provides strong airflow to keep you nice and cool and also has an LED light you can use as a lantern.
 Hang it from the roof of the car or a seat, or just set it down inside.

-Amacool Portable Battery Camping Fan with LED Lantern - Rechargeable 5000mAh Battery Operated USB Desk Fan Kit with Hanging Hook for Tent Car RV Hurricane Emergency Outages
+Battery Operated Camping Fan with LED Lantern for Tent- Rechargeable 5000mAh Battery Portable USB Desk Fan with Hanging Hook for Car RV Hurricane Emergency Outages Survival Kit

 Battery-powered with an LED light.